Tereza Constantinou

 The Astrophysical Journal (2021)

-+1 first-author submitted, +2 co-author submitted papers.
-For a complete list of preprints, conference abstracts and research briefings can be found on my Google scholar page.
-For more info on preprints, see CV below.
+For a complete list of preprints, conference abstracts and research briefings see my Google scholar page, and CV below.

 Talks and Posters